 - Turn Off the Phone

 - Ah yes, the glory days, when only truckers, cops, and taxis had radios.
 The rest of us planned our days ahead of time, organized rendez-vous points, and inflicted the last to arrive with a stern “Where the hell were you!?
 We’ve been waiting like for-e-v-e-r for you!”
 As warm and fuzzy as nostalgia is in our minds the reality is we’re not going back there.
+You can also call a Motorola authorized distributor to check on your radio and other devices.

 - Travel Bundle